nselem/corason/README.md

 CORASON was developed to find and prioritize biosynthetic gene clusters, but can be used for any kind of clusters.

 ####Advantages
--SVG graphs.
-Scalable graphs that allow metadata to be displayed easily.
+-**SVG graphs** Scalable graphs that allow metadata to be displayed easily.
--Interactive.
-CORASON is not an static database, it allows you to explore your own genomes.
+-**Interactive** CORASON is not an static database, it allows you to explore your own genomes.
--Reproducibility.
-CORASON runs on docker, that allows to perform the same analysis even if you change your local perl/blast/muscle/Gblocks/quicktree versions.
+-**Reproducibility** CORASON runs on docker, that allows to perform the same analysis even if you change your local perl/blast/muscle/Gblocks/quicktree versions.

 ## CORASON Installation guide